I previously blogged about the movie Shutter Island and the scenes of Dachau in these 3 posts:

-I was horrified when I read an article today on this website:
+I am blogging about the movie again because I was horrified when I read an article today on this website:

 “As an American soldier during WWII, DiCaprio’s character is forced into some horrific scenes.
 These eventually lead to the accidental slaughter of a hundred SS officers.
 The unintended massacre plagues DiCaprio with guilt; but not too much: he still stands idly by while a Nazi commander botches a suicide attempt and bleeds to death, fully conscious.”